Maharishi Mahesh Yogi: Characterizations and criticism

-The Maharishi was reported to be a vegetarian, an entrepreneur, a monk and "a spiritual man who sought a world stage from which to espouse the joys of inner happiness".
+The Maharishi was reported to be a vegetarian, an entrepreneur, a monk, and "a spiritual man who sought a world stage from which to espouse the joys of inner happiness."
 He was described as an abstemious man with tremendous energy who took a weekly day of silence while sleeping only two hours per night.
 He did not present himself as a guru or claim his teachings as his own.
-Instead he taught "in the name of his guru Brahmananda Saraswati" and paid tribute to him by placing a picture of Saraswati behind him when he spoke.
+Instead, he taught "in the name of his guru Brahmananda Saraswati" and paid tribute to him by placing a picture of Saraswati behind him when he spoke.
 He was on a mission to bring the ancient techniques of TM to the world.
 Scientist and futurist Buckminster Fuller spent two days with the Maharishi at a symposium at the University of Massachusetts in 1971 and said, "You could not meet with Maharishi without recognizing instantly his integrity."
 Authors Douglas E. Cowan and David G. Bromley write that the Maharishi did not claim any "special divine revelation nor supernatural personal qualities".
 Still others said he helped to "inspire the anti-materialism of the late 60s" and received good publicity because he "opposed drugs".
 According to author Chryssides, "The Maharishi tended to emphasize the positive aspects of humanity, focusing on the good that exists in everyone."

-According to The Times, the Maharishi attracted scepticism because of his involvement with wealthy celebrities, his business acumen, and his love of luxury, including touring in a Rolls-Royce.
-A reporter for The Economist calls this a "misconception", saying: "He did not use his money for sinister ends.
+According to The Times, the Maharishi attracted skepticism because of his involvement with wealthy celebrities, his business acumen, and his love of luxury, including touring in a Rolls-Royce.
+A reporter for The Economist calls this a "misconception," saying: "He did not use his money for sinister ends.
 He neither drank, nor smoked, nor took drugs. ...
-He did not accumulate scores of Rolls-Royces, like Bhagwan Shree Rajneesh; his biggest self-indulgence was a helicopter.
-"Mason (1994), p.
-221: "Other popular misconceptions are that he amassed a huge fleet of Rolls-Royce cars and private aeroplanes, but, people easily confuse him with other Indian teachers, such as Bhagwan Shree Rajneesh and Guru Maharaj Ji."
-When some observers questioned how his organisation's money was being used, the Maharishi said, "It goes to support the centres, it does not go on me.
+He did not accumulate scores of Rolls-Royces, like Bhagwan Shree Rajneesh; his biggest self-indulgence was a helicopter. " When some observers questioned how his organisation's money was being used, the Maharishi said, "It goes to support the centres, it does not go on me.
 I have nothing."
 However, when the Maharishi died in 2008, he left behind an estate worth an estimated $300 million (U.S.).
 He was survived by four nephews, who inherited 12,000 acres of land in India, and Tony Nader, a Lebanese neuroscientist whom he had anointed as his successor in the movement.
 Since his death, several memoirs have been written by former followers and their children who described the Maharishi as a cult leader who could be controlling, and his Centers a financial business.